qihang-dai/ConvLSTM-on-TIANCHI-CIKM-2017/README.md

 https://github.com/holmdk/Video-Prediction-using-PyTorch also deploy ConvLSTM by Pytorch-lighting.
 The codes of models are much more concise and understandable for beginners.

 # How to use this repo on your dataset

+You need to modify the Decoder and Encoder's parameter, depends on your original matrix widths and lengths.
+You need to do some calculation to decide the size of each CNN layers's kernel.

 ## Open source dataset
 Rainnet: in ndf format: